Photo: Jonathan Cole

 You can also visit our office at the TT Grandstand during the TT or MGP fortnights to find out more and get involved.

 You will need to collect your IOMTTMA-issued identification card, high viz tabard and marshal pack from us before you can go out on duty.
-Call in to our office at the TT Grandstand or join us at a pack collection night held at various venues around the island.
+Call in to our marquee at the TT Grandstand or join us at a pack collection night held at various venues around the island.
 Packs are available one week before the event begins, see our news updates section for more information.

 You will need warm, comfortable outdoor clothes or leathers, waterproof coat, stout footwear, plus sunscreen and a hat!
 For your own safety please ensure you wear long trousers (not shorts) and stout footwear (not trainers).
 Sturdy gloves are also advisable.